Masanori Murakami: Pitching style

 Murakami was not an overpowering pitcher.
-His fastball was only in the low to mid 80 mph range, even during his prime.
-His best pitch was a sharp screwball, which he learned in the majors, and he also threw a good changeup and curve.
-Also his rhythm offset major league batters, returning the next pitch almost immediately after the ball was thrown back to him.
-He was a valuable reliever, being a left-hander throwing from the sidearm.
+His fastball was in the low to mid 80 mph range.
+His best pitch was a screwball, which he learned in the majors, and he also threw a changeup and curve.
+Also his rhythm offset major league batters, returning the next pitch quickly after the ball was thrown back to him.
+He was a reliever, being a left-hander throwing from the sidearm.

 Language skills

 Murakami could barely speak or understand English when he first came to the United States, and always had a dictionary on hand to communicate with teammates.
 When promoted to the majors, he was told to go to New York City (where the San Francisco Giants were playing), and was given his plane ticket on the spot.
 In New York, he signed a major league contract even though he could not read a single word written on the contract.

 The authors of 1973's semi-satirical reference, The Great American Baseball Card Flipping, Trading and Bubble Gum Book, stated that Murakami was "with the possible exception of Yogi Berra, the only major league ballplayer who did not speak English."